 Because of the interrelatedness of all these neuromuscular diseases, the Neuromuscular Clinic is supported by the Muscular Dystrophy Association (MDA), and is a designated ALS/MDA clinic.
 We provide a full range of services, including electrodiagnostic testing, medical, physical, and occupational therapy, as well as respiratory and nutritional care.
 Patients may also receive orthotics, social work services, medical and rehabilitation supplies, and wheelchair evaluations.

-Patients must be referred by their attending physician or another neurologist, and are seen at the Center for Advanced Medicine (Forest Park & Euclid), 6th Floor.
-Parking is in the North Garage on Euclid Avenue.
+Patients must be referred by their attending physician or another neurologist, and are seen at the Center for Advanced Medicine.

 Full-Time Clinical Faculty